MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/core-powershell/web-access/use-the-web-based-windows-powershell-console.md

     Clicking **Exit** signs you out of the Windows PowerShell Web Access session without saving it.

 -   Attempting to sign in to manage a different remote computer in the same browser session, or in a new tab of the same browser session.
 (This does not apply if the gateway server is running Windows Server 2012 R2; Windows PowerShell Web Access running on Windows Server 2012 R2 does allow multiple user sessions in new tabs in the same browser session.)
-For more information about how to use more than one active session on the same computer, see “Connecting to multiple target computers simultaneously” in the [Limitations of the web-based console](#BKMK_limits) section of this topic.
+For more information about how to use more than one active session on the same computer, see “Connecting to multiple target computers simultaneously” in the [limitations of the web-based console](#bkmk_limits) section of this topic.

 -   20 minutes of inactivity in the session.
-The gateway administrator can customize the inactivity time-out period; for more information, see [Session management](https://technet.microsoft.com/en-us/library/dn282394(v=ws.11).aspx#BKMK_sesmgmt).
+The gateway administrator can customize the inactivity time-out period; for more information, see [session management](https://technet.microsoft.com/en-us/library/dn282394(v=ws.11).aspx#bkmk_sesmgmt).

     -   If you are disconnected from a session in the web-based console because of a network error or other unplanned shutdown or failure, and not because you have closed the session yourself, the Windows PowerShell Web Access session continues to run, connected to the target computer, until the time-out period on the client side lapses.
 By default, this time-out period is 20 minutes, and is configured by the gateway administrator.
 The session is disconnected after either the default 20 minutes, or after the time-out period specified by the gateway administrator, whichever is shorter.